Jasmine-yz/Cyclistic_Case_Study/README.md

 - **annual members**: Shorter average ride durations, but their riding length remains relatively stable, showing minimal variation with seasonal changes or weekends.

 3. Bike types usage:
-- Classic bike: The most popular choice for both annual members and casual riders.
+- Classic bike: The popular choice for both annual members and casual riders.
 It is the preferred bike type for both groups.
-- Electronic Bike: Favored by annual members alongside the Classic bike.
+- Electronic Bike: Also the most popular choice for both annual member and casual riders, but more popular with casual riders.
 - Docked Bike: Not used by annual members.
 While docked bikes are used less frequently, they have the longest trip durations among the bike types.

 4. Seasonal trending: